OpenFn/docs/blog/2023-02-27-open-human.md

 start my long journey.

 ![Obligatory team photo](/img/team-cape-point.webp)

+It's an overnight flight.
+I do not sleep.
+I hit Cape Town tarmac at 7am, scrabble for a data connection at 8am, collapse into Stu's car at 9am.
+I watch the city, the townships, the shanty villages, the mountains; a new world drifts silently past the window.

 In Simon’s Town, as I shake hands with my colleagues for the first time, we learn things about each other that months of video conferencing could never